sage-code/eve/README.md

 <p>Eve is a domain specific scripting language for data processing and test automation.
 Eve is open source with Apache 2.0 license.
 We design the language and we create code examples in this repository.
 This language is a standard.
 It will have many interpreters and compilers implemented by diverse other organizations.</p>

-<h2>Contribution:</h2>

-<p>You can contribute in 2 ways: First you can open discussions.
-Second, you can open and resolve work items.
-You signal an error and you assign yourself to solve it.
-Then you solve it and commit your code or make a PR.</p>

 <h2>Learning</h2>